-- Geolocation tracking for businesses – this uses geolocation (e.g. postcode or zip code) to identify companies that can’t be tracked by their IP address (which will be the majority of companies)
+- Geolocation tracking for businesses – this uses geolocation to identify addresses of companies that can’t be tracked by their IP address (which will be the majority of companies)

-- Geolocation tracking for individuals – this also uses geolocation (e.g. postcode or zip code) plus address details to identify an area where the individual was located at the time they visited your website.
+- Geolocation tracking for individuals – this also uses geolocation to locate exactly where the individual person was at the time they visited your website.
 This is mostly used by those who sell B2C and who want to identify individual homes from where someone has visited their website.

 Every visitor to your website will have an IP address.

 Many IP addresses can be linked to the name of the company/organisation that visited the website – either from someone at that company location, or accessing their infrastruture via VPN (e.g. working from home).

 This example shows you the name of a company that’s been identified by their IP address (in this case, within our A1WebStats system), including what they looked at page by page:

 This video will interest you if you want to know how companies can sometimes (but not always) be tracked by their IP address, showing examples of companies identified and what those people looked at page by page on the website:

-Although it varies depending on the business and individual website, you would typically expect to see a range of 5-25% of your website visitors as being companies that are identifiable by their IP address.
-The majority of our customers will see a range of 10-19%
+Although it varies depending on the business type, marketing activity, and overall visibility, you would expect to see a range of 5-25% of your website visitors as being companies that are identifiable by their IP address.
+Most of our customers see a range of 8-19%

 Some businesses will be ‘seen’ as just one IP address location.

-For example, there may be a builders merchants that all use the same IP address range.
+For example, there may be a plumbers merchants with multiple locations that all use the same IP address range.

-In those cases, although it may be useful to know the name of the builders merchants, what you would ideally have is information about the specific branch that visited.
+In those cases, although it may be useful to know the name of the plumbers merchants, what you would ideally have is information about the specific branch that visited.

 This is where geolocation tracking can sometimes help.